uesleibros/wasabi/README.md

 This separation means security patches, protocol additions, and algorithm changes are confined to isolated components, without ever requiring a fork of the main module.

-### Execution Model: Single-Thread and Polling
+### Execution Model: Single-Thread, Polling, and Async

 VBA is single-threaded.
 One execution thread is shared between your code and the Office UI, so there is no native background socket listener.

-Wasabi uses a polling model: incoming messages accumulate in an internal ring buffer (up to 512 messages) and are delivered when you call `WebSocketReceive`.
+**Polling model.** Incoming messages accumulate in an internal ring buffer (up to 512 messages) and are delivered when you call `WebSocketReceive`.
 Each call runs keepalive maintenance (pings, inactivity timeout, MTU probes), checks the OS socket buffer via `FIONREAD`, reads available data, decrypts if TLS is active, parses WebSocket frames, runs all registered inbound middleware, and returns the oldest queued message.
 Between calls, the kernel continues buffering incoming data.
-No messages are lost, and the connection does not drop regardless of polling frequency.
+No messages are lost and the connection does not drop regardless of polling frequency.
 Simple send/receive/disconnect workflows work fine without any loop.
-For live dashboards and reactive scenarios, the recommended pattern is `Application.OnTime`.
-See the [examples](examples/) folder for the definitive non-blocking UI implementation.
+For live dashboards and reactive scenarios, the recommended polling pattern is `Application.OnTime`.

+**Async model.** Wasabi also supports a fully event-driven mode via `WasabiUseAsync`.
+Under the hood it uses `WSAAsyncSelect` to register the socket with a hidden Win32 window, and a native machine-code thunk subclasses that window to dispatch `FD_READ`, `FD_WRITE`, `FD_CLOSE`, and `FD_CONNECT` events to your handler object.
+Callbacks fire while Excel is idle without any polling loop on your part.
+If your code is running a tight loop without `DoEvents`, messages queue in the Windows message pump and are delivered as soon as your code finishes or yields.
+The async thunk includes a VBA runtime liveness guard that falls back to `DefWindowProcW` if the project has been reset, preventing crashes.
+See the [API Reference](docs/API_REFERENCE.md) for the full async callback contract and usage notes.

 ## Features